-- Be punished for missed payments: Not all late payments are created equally.
-If you are fewer than 30 days late, your missed payment will likely not be reported to the bureau (although you still will be subject to late fees and potential risk-based re-pricing, which can be very expensive).
-Once you are 30 days late, you will be reported to the credit bureau.
-The longer you go without paying, the bigger the impact on your score, ie: 60 days late is worse than 30 days late.
-A single missed payment (of 30 days or more) can still have a big impact on your score.
-It can take anywhere from 60 to 110 points off your score.
+- Be punished for missed payments.
+Not all late payments are created equally.
+If you are fewer than 30 days late, your missed payment will likely not be reported to the bureaus (although you still will be subject to late fees and potential risk-based re-pricing, which can be very expensive).
+Once you are 30 days late, you will be reported to the credit bureaus.
+The longer you go without paying, the bigger the impact on your score, so 60 days late is worse than 30 days late.
+A single missed payment (of 30 days or more) can still have a big impact on your score, shaving off anywhere from 60 to 110 points.

 If you don’t pay a medical bill or a cell phone bill, your account may be referred to a collection agency.
-Once it is with an agency, they can register that debt with the credit bureau, which can have a big negative impact on your score.
-Most negative information will stay on your credit bureau for 7 years.
+Once it’s with an agency, they can register that debt with the credit bureaus, which can have a big negative impact on your score.
+Most negative information will stay on your credit report for seven years.
 Positive information will stay on your credit bureau forever, so long as you keep the account open.
-If you close an account with positive information, then it will typically stay on your report for about 10 years, until that account completely disappears from your credit bureau and score.
+If you close an account with positive information, it will typically stay on your report for about 10 years, until that account completely disappears from your credit report and score.
 If you don’t use your credit card (and therefore no payment is due), your score will not improve.
 You have to use credit in order to get a good score.

-- The total amount of debt that you owe across all of your accounts.
+- The total amount of debt you owe across all of your accounts.
 If you have a lot of credit card debt, your score can be hit.

 - In addition to the total amount of debt that you have, your utilization is very important.

 To calculate utilization, divide your statement balance (across all of your credit cards) by your available credit.
-For example, if you have credit limits of $40,000 across 4 credit cards, and you have a total balance of $20,000 – then you have a utilization of 50%.
+For example, if you have credit limits of $40,000 across four credit cards, and you have a total balance of $20,000 – then you have a utilization of 50%.
 That is high, and a high utilization rate is not good.

-To have a good score, you will want your total utilization to be below 30%.
+To have a good utilization score, you will want your total to be below 30%.
 However, the lower the, the better, so aim as low as possible here.

 If you are able to restrain yourself and have a lot of available credit (that you do not use), then you are showing self-discipline.

-It may sound strange (and, in fact, it is): but the key to having a good credit score is having a lot of available credit and not using it.
+It may sound strange, but one key to having a good credit score is having a lot of available credit and not using most of it.

 FICO will look at the age of your oldest account, as well as the average age of all accounts.
 Closing a long-time account can ding your score if it shortens the length of your credit history.

-If you have experience with different types of credit (installment loans, revolving loans, credit cards, etc.) than you will get more points than if you don’t have a variety of experience.
+If you have experience with different types of credit (installment loans, revolving loans, credit cards, etc.), it’s better for your credit score than if you don’t have a variety of experience.

 The most important product is a credit card.
-If you have a credit card and manage it well, then you will be rewarded in this.
-Remember: there is no greater temptation than a credit card.
-If you are able to withstand the temptation of plastic, you get the most points.
+If you have a credit card and manage it well, you will be rewarded.

 If you open up a lot of new credit in a short period of time, you will be sending a warning signal to the credit bureau.
-But this part of the credit score has turned into a myth that scares a lot of people.
+But this aspect of the credit score has inspired some unwarranted fear in some people.
 They are afraid to shop for the best deals, because they are afraid of what shopping for credit would do to their credit scores.

 - Checking my own credit report will hurt my score: FALSE!
 If you check your own credit report at www.annualcreditreport.com, it will not hurt your score.
 You can get this report for free across all three major credit bureaus once every year.

 - If I shop around for a good mortgage or auto loan rate, my score will get crushed: FALSE!
 Multiple inquiries for a mortgage or auto loan are usually treated as a single inquiry.

 - If I shop around for a balance transfer credit card, my score will get crushed: FALSE!
 If your score does decline, it probably will not decline by much.
-You can expect 10-20 points per credit application.
-But, remember: you apply for a balance transfer to help reduce your balance faster.
-When you open a new credit card and transfer your balance, then you will be able to:
+You can expect 10 to 20 points shaved off per credit application.
+But remember: You can apply for a balance transfer to help reduce your balance faster.
+When you open a new credit card and transfer your balance, you will be able to:

-- Have a lower overall utilization, because you have new credit available (and of course you will not use it!)
+- Have a lower overall utilization rate, because you have new credit available (and of course you will not use all of it!)

 - Pay off your debt faster, because the interest rate is lower.
 At the end of 12 months, your score should be even higher than when you applied for the balance transfer or personal loan.

 - Use your credit card every month, but keep your utilization at least below 30%, and even less if possible.
-In other words, never charge more than 20% of your available credit, and aim to charge a lot less.
-You can reduce your utilization by (a) paying down your debt and (b) increasing the credit that you have available
+In other words, never charge more than 30% of your available credit, and aim to charge a lot less.
+You can reduce your utilization by (a) paying down your debt and (b) increasing the credit that you have available.

-- Make your payments on time every month If you repeat these two things over time, you will eventually have a score above 700.
+- Make your payments on time every month.
+If you repeat these two things over time, you should eventually have a score above 700.
 However, if your score is below 700 and you want to improve it, you need to focus on:

-- Putting more positive information into the credit bureau
+- Adding more positive information to your credit report

 - Dealing with the negative information